Revolutionizing emergency response: Eli's Journey

 Israel has been a constant conflict zone since independence in 1948.
 Terrorist attacks alone have been responsible for thousands of fatalities and injuries over the years, in addition to the emergency situations that routinely occur.
 Despite the obvious risks of living in an often chaotic and dangerous area, the state has no centralized emergency call system.
 Magen David Adom, the Israeli equivalent of the Red Cross, is available in most urban areas to send ambulances to accident victims, but that leaves gaps in service in rural areas.

 As a social entrepreneur, Eli Beer (Ashoka Fellow, elected in 2013) has created a strong network of volunteer emergency medical helpers to fill the gap between the first call to ambulance companies in life-threatening situations and the actual arrival time of medical professionals.
-Through his fleet of ambucycles, several thousand volunteers and training programs, Eli has accelerated response time to within minutes.
-In parallel of revolutionizing emergency response systems, his work brings Muslim, Jewish, and Christian communities together to solve this common, yet crucial issue.
+Through his fleet of ambucycles, several thousand volunteers, and training programs, Eli has accelerated response time to within minutes.
+In parallel with revolutionizing emergency response systems, his work brings Muslim, Jewish, and Christian communities together to solve this common, yet crucial issue.

-Eli's journey to unite people across Isreal began from a young age.
+Eli's journey to unite people across Israel began from a young age.
 As young children in Israel, Eli and his brother witnessed a bus bombing while walking home from school.
 They initially felt powerless to help during the wait for an ambulance.
 But, Eli’s feeling of trauma following the attack motivated him to learn how to help save lives in emergencies.

 At 15, Eli volunteered as an emergency medical technician.
 He saw how Israel’s traffic congestion and winding alleyways slowed response times, costing lives.
 One day, Eli’s team responded to a call of a 7-year-old child choking on a hot dog.
 Due to traffic and road congestion, the ambulance took over twenty minutes to get to the scene.
 When they finally got there, Eli and his team began CPR, but moments later a doctor who lived nearby arrived and declared the child dead.
 There needed to be a faster way to get help to patients in their time of need.